Soviet cruiser Maxim Gorky: Postwar career

 Following the end of the war, Maxim Gorky was transferred to the squadron of the 4th Fleet in the Southern Baltic when the Baltic Fleet was briefly divided on 25 February 1946.
 As the squadron headquarters she relocated to Liepāja and then Baltiysk.
-To participated in a parade, the cruiser briefly returned to Leningrad on 7 November 1947.
+To participate in a parade, the cruiser briefly returned to Leningrad on 7 November 1947.
 Maxim Gorky tested the first Soviet naval helicopter, the Kamov Ka-10 in December 1950.
-The helicopter was located on the aft deck and made the first helicopter first landing aboard a Soviet warship on 7 December, watched by chief designer Nikolay Kamov.
+The helicopter was located on the aft deck and made the first helicopter landing aboard a Soviet warship on 7 December, watched by chief designer Nikolay Kamov.

 She was relocated to Kronstadt pending a refit at Shipyard No. 194 in mid-1953 and transferred to the ships of the Kronstadt Fortress on 16 June, leading the naval parade up the Neva River for Navy Day in July.
 The refit, which began late that year, was planned to include a complete overhaul of her machinery while her radar, fire-control systems and anti-aircraft guns were to be replaced by the latest Soviet systems.
 Torpedo bulges were to be fitted which would increase her displacement by 1000 t, with consequent penalties to her speed and range.
 The navy re-evaluated the scope of the work in 1955 and deemed it insufficient to create a fully modern ship and suspended the refit.
 Maxim Gorky was removed from the Baltic Fleet on 17 February 1956 before being similarly removed from the navy list and handed over for scrapping on 18 April 1959 after the navy had decided that she was unneeded as a missile-test ship.